Setting Sales Quota and KPIs – measurements for growth

-Sales Quota setting can often be described as one-part numbers and one-part intuition.
+Setting Sales Quota and KPIs can often be described as one-part numbers and one-part intuition.
 Often developed based on attempting to find a balance between last year’s revenue and the expected revenue for the coming year.
-For many companies, KPIs are standardised and limited to just exceeding sales quota.

-When announced, sales leaders and salespeople move into overdrive in an effort to bring them down.
+When new quota attainment plans are announced, sales leaders and salespeople move into overdrive in an effort to bring them down.
 At the same time, company executives hold firm and listen to the usual reasons for them being too high or unrealistic in some areas.

 For sales quota to be accepted, and delivered, these four components must exist.